exercism/x86-64-assembly/concepts/memory/introduction.md

     ...
 ```

-In order to access the contents of the memory, it's necessary to _dereference_ it.
+In order to access the contents of a memory address, it is necessary to _dereference_ it.
 This is called **indirection**.

 In NASM, this is done with `[]`: